bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 In this module, students will learn how to use third-party APIs, which are libraries or frameworks that allow us to incorporate additional functionality into our web applications.
 Students will learn how to use three popular APIs: Bootstrap, jQuery, and Moment.js.

-In this week's virtual classes, you'll lead a review of click events, event delegation, Bootstrap, and jQuery UI.
+In this week's virtual classes, you'll review click events, event delegation, Bootstrap, and jQuery UI.

 The following table maps the key topics covered in the virtual lessons to where they are taught in the asynchronous content: